AndrewBonnell/weirdwildfacts/index.md

 ---
 layout: default
-title: "Weird and Wild Facts of the Day!"
+title: "Weird and Wild Facts!"
 ---

 # wild fact of the day